Borzen/FF13ClockPuzzleSolution/README.md

-# Final Fantasty 13-2 Clock Puzzle Solver
+# Final Fantasy 13-2 Clock Puzzle Solver
 ---

-This is a solver for the annoying clock puzzles in Final Fantasty 12-2.
+This is a solver for the annoying clock puzzles in Final Fantasy 13-2.
 Someone used to host a solver as a website but that site no longer exits.
 So after living through some mild hell I decided to write a solver.
 While this is a console app right now if someone knows how to put this on github pages easily please do and if you let me know I will link it.
 You might be seeing this and be thinking "these puzzles are not that bad" and you would be wrong.
 These are hell.

 ---